dr-useless/gobkv/readme.md

 Low-latency & consistency is acheived because the mapping for key:node is deterministic.

 For now, the modifed-date is used to determine causality.
 As long as nodes have somewhat syncronised clocks, this is perfectly adequate.

+## Service discovery (later)
+Each RocketKV node, and all clients would query a single service or cluster of services.

+The single role of this service is to tell clients & RocketKV nodes which nodes currently exist, and their health.

+### Updates
+Adding a node to the RocketKV network is as simple as spinning it up & making sure that this service knows about it.

+A simple solution for automating this would be to include a key-pair in the configuration of each node.
+A new node can then securely notify this service of it's presence.

+An even simpler (but less secure) method would be the use of a shared secret.